 “When I incorporated my business, I received a letter listing the tax responsibility for the new corporation.”

-No one ever gives you this information before or when you open your business, “Remember to file and pay: employment taxes quarterly, sales tax quarterly and corporate tax annually”.
-If you don’t pay, you will get a penalty and then interest will accrue daily from the time you were supposed to pay or file.
-Owing the IRS, or any government agency, is expensive and sometimes detrimental.
+However, if you don’t pay, you will get a penalty and then interest will accrue daily from the time you were supposed to pay or file.
+Owing the IRS, or any government agency, is terribly expensive and sometimes extremely detrimental.

 Tax liabilities occur long before you get that first “Demand for Payment” Letter.
 Here are five things you should address immediately to keep you out of trouble.